boss2bmj/boss2bmj.github.io/_posts/2014-11-29-computer_science.md

 ---
 1.)It is about how to Exploit Window Server 2003 by using Metasploit that i did with my friend or you can go to see by [Click-Here](https://www.youtube.com/watch?v=7wYvjVEw2W4)

 2.)
-I create my own photo hunt program for the project in Numerical Method(if i have time i will put it on my github)
+I create my own photo hunt program for the project in Numerical Method, if you are interesting you can go to see by [Click-Here](https://github.com/boss2bmj/boss2bmj-photo-hunt.github.io.git)

-3.) i also creat minecraft strike(it is like counter strike, but it is in minecraft) (if i have time i will put it on my github)
+3.) i also creat minecraft strike(it is like counter strike, but it is in minecraft), if you are interesting you can go to see by [Click-Here](https://github.com/boss2bmj/boss2bmj-minecraft-strike.github.io.git)

 > So i hope that you guys will interest to join **computer science** role, and trust me it is very fun and it will be benefit to you!